PatrickKyei/PatrickKyei.github.io/_posts/Public/2024-09-07-how-to-get-out-of-the-rut-change-your-life-with-three-habits.md

 Most people are following the same script society set  for them.

-The moment you are born and you are taught to use your first meaningful words you told to go to school, get a job, get married, have kids, retire at 65 or whatever age and wait for your death.
+The moment you are born and you are taught to use your first meaningful words you are told to go to school, get a job, get married, have kids, retire at 65 or whatever age and wait for your death.

 Now let me ask you — how much of that journey was conscious?